Jully Black: Musical career

 Black was a correspondent on the sixth season of the CTV reality competition show Canadian Idol and hosted the 2008 Canadian Radio Music Awards.
 She has also been a celebrity reporter for the CTV daily entertainment news magazine program, etalk.

-Black is also a featured weekly guest panelist on the CTV daytime talk show, The Marilyn Denis Show, and has been a multiple presenter at both the 2010 and 2011 P&G Beauty & Grooming Awards.
+In 2008, Black lost her manager of four years, Bonnie O'Donnell, who passed away suddenly at age 32.

+Black stated that the loss of O'Donnell was a low point in her personal and professional life.

 In 2009, Black, alongside YoungPete Alexander and Kellis E. Parker, wrote and released her third studio album, The Black Book.
 Following its release, Black kicked off a country-wide tour in Vancouver at the 2010 Winter Olympics.
-In 2011, Black and YoungPete created a new production team known as "The Officials".
-Together, they've written and produced songs for an upcoming album tentatively titled: Made In Canada.
+In 2011, Black and YoungPete created a production team known as "The Officials".

-In 2010, a new song by Black, "At the Roncies" (about the Roncesvalles Avenue neighbourhood of Toronto), was the song chosen by listeners to represent the province of Ontario in CBC Radio 2's Great Canadian Song Quest.
+In 2010, a song by Black, "At the Roncies" (about the Roncesvalles Avenue neighbourhood of Toronto), was chosen by listeners to represent the province of Ontario in CBC Radio 2's Great Canadian Song Quest.

 Black was selected to perform and open for Celine Dion at the 2012 Jamaica Jazz and Blues Festival honouring Jamaica's 50th Anniversary of Independence in 2012.

-In 2012, Black was nominated for a 2012 Juno Award for 'Best R&B/Soul Recording' for her song "Set It Off" featuring Kardinal Offishall.
-In the same year, Black released an EP, Dropping W(8), a reference to her having these songs and feeling a weight on her shoulders.
+In 2012, Black was nominated for a Juno Award for 'Best R&B/Soul Recording' for her song "Set It Off" featuring Kardinal Offishall.
+In the same year, Black released an EP, Dropping W(8).

 In 2020, Black performed on FreeUp!
 The Emancipation Day Special.

-In 2022, Black was announced as a competitor in the eighth season of The Amazing Race Canada and was eliminated on the first leg after she and her partner Kathy missed the entrance to the Rialto theater allowing the trailing Cedric & Tychon to catch up.
+In 2022, Black was announced as a competitor in the eighth season of The Amazing Race Canada and was eliminated on the first leg after she and her partner Kathy missed the entrance to the Rialto theater.

 In 2023, she sang the Canadian national anthem at the 2023 NBA All-Star Game.
-Black changed the lyrics from “our home and native land" to "our home on native land" as a mark of respect to the Indigenous groups within Canada.
+Black changed the lyrics from “our home and native land" to "our home on native land" as a mark of respect to Indigenous groups within Canada.
 She was later honoured by the Assembly of First Nations for this action.
 In the same year she participated in an all-star recording of Serena Ryder's single "What I Wouldn't Do", which was released as a charity single to benefit Kids Help Phone's Feel Out Loud campaign for youth mental health.